WesVleuten/gitflow/README.md

 ![Pull request screenshot](screenshot/pulls_compareselect.jpg)

-Now press the green `Create pull request` button, **provide a title and description** and press again on the green `Create pull request` button and then finally your pull request is ready for review!!
+Now press the green `Create pull request` button, **provide a title and description** and press again on the green `Create pull request` button and then finally your pull request is ready for a review!!

 [back to top](#table-of-contents)